The Ihara Zeta function for infinite graphs: A determinant formula for the Zeta function

-Note that this determinant is holomorphic in $T$ since the trace $\tau$ is continuous in the norm topology. \begin{Remark} The above definion of a determinant functional suffices for the purposes of this paper.
-As discussed in \cite{GIL08} one can use holomorphic functional calculus to extend the definition of the determinant to operators whose convex hull of the spectrum does not contain $0$.
-See also Remark \ref{Remark:Extension} for an application of this extended determinant. \end{Remark}
+is holomorphic. \begin{Remark} The above definition of a determinant functional suffices for the purposes of this paper.
+As discussed in \cite{GIL08} one can use holomorphic functional calculus to extend the definition of the determinant to operators whose convex hull of the spectrum does not contain $0$. \end{Remark}

 \begin{Definition}[$L^2$-Euler characteristic] Let $(G,M)$ be a measure graph over a groupoid.
 We set $Q_G = {\rm Deg}_G - I$.
 The number

 is called the $L^2$-Euler characteristic of $(G,M)$. \end{Definition}